yushiangfu/study-notes/04-a-driver.md

 </details>

 ## <a name="system-startup"></a> System Startup

-Except for interrupt controllers and disabled components, the kernel registers the remaining devices, and here's how they are handled:

-1. Traverse each driver and attempt to find a match.
+When power is on, the kernel starts initializing fundamental subsystems like process and memory management.
+Quite a series of relatively less critical routines follow; these functions are grouped at the build stage into any of the below categories:

+- console_initcall
+- early_initcall
+- pure_initcall
+- core_initcall
+- postcore_initcall
+- arch_initcall
+    - the device tree parsing function belongs here
+- subsys_initcall
+- fs_initcall
+- rootfs_initcall
+- device_initcall
+- late_initcall

+The import from the device tree happens in arch_initcall, while driver registrations happen in all the sections.
+It doesn't matter whether a device or driver registers first because the framework operates as below:

+1. Whenever a device is added, it traverses the drivers on the same bus hoping to find the match and vice versa for drivers.
-2. If found, the driver starts probing, initializing the infrastructure by throwing together properties, irq number, and iomem fed from the node.
+2. Once found, the driver starts probing: initializing the software infrastructure of the device by information fetched from its DT node.

-Later, when drivers register to the framework, it similarly goes through the devices to find the soul mate and set up.
-Registration sequence doesn't matter, and the net result is that some matched drivers further prepare the character and block device interfaces.
+3. If that driver intends to export the probed device to user space further:
+    1. It reserves a specific or dynamic-selected range of device numbers.
+    2. Ready cdev or bdev, and insert to the corresponding table for later lookup from syscall `open`.

 ```
 [    0.000000] Booting Linux on physical CPU 0x0
-[    0.000000] Linux version 5.15.69-gaae649813251-dirty (bobfu@bobfu-Vostro-5402) (arm-linux-gnueabi-gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0, GNU ld (GNU Binutils for Ubuntu) 2.38) #4 SMP Wed Oct 26 23:47:31 PDT 2022
+[    0.000000] Linux version 5.15.69-gaae649813251-dirty (bobfu@bobfu-Vostro-5402) (arm-linux-gnueabi-gcc (Ubuntu ...
 [    0.000000] CPU: ARMv6-compatible processor [410fb767] revision 7 (ARMv7), cr=00c5387d
 [    0.000000] CPU: VIPT aliasing data cache, unknown instruction cache
 [    0.000000] OF: fdt: Machine model: Romulus BMC